Scott-28/Rotary_Phone_Timer/README.md

     * If a mistake is made while entering time, picking up and then hanging up the headset will always reset the display.
     * For a quicker input, time that's in the "min/sec" format can be entered in "hr/min" format and then a double press can be used, as long as an even number minute is desired.
         * Example 1: If you want a timer of 5min, you can simply enter a single 5 and then double press which means the timer sees 00:05 and in hr/min format a double press means 5min.
 The timer will switch to 05:00 and start counting down the seconds.
         * Example 2: If a time of 45 is desired, you can simply enter a 4 and a 5 (00:45) and double press and in hr/min format a double press means 45min.
-The timer will switch to 45:00 and tart counting down the seconds.
+The timer will switch to 45:00 and start counting down the seconds.

 ## Video Demo